kode4food/ale/docstring/try.md

 names: ["try", "catch", "finally"]
 usage: "(try form* catch-clause* finally-clause?)"
 ---
-Will evaluate the provided forms, immediately short-circuiting if an error is raised, at which point control is passed into the first `catch` clause whose `predicate` evaluates to _true_.
+Will evaluate the provided forms, immediately short-circuiting if an error is raised, at which point control is passed into the first `catch` clause whose `predicate` evaluates to _#t_ (true).
 If a `finally` clause is defined, control will be passed into it after a successful evaluation of the provided forms or after a `catch` clause is evaluated.

 `catch-clause` is defined as `(catch [name predicate] form*)`